-- is reducing its ratio of nonperforming loans to total loans, and - the FDIC chairperson and the appropriate regulator certify that the bank is both viable and not expected to fail.
+- has positive net worth, - is in substantial compliance with an approved capital restoration plan, - → is profitable, - → is reducing its ratio of nonperforming loans to total loans, and - the FDIC chairperson and the appropriate regulator certify that the bank is both viable and not expected to fail.

-The FDIC, must by regulation or order, prohibit a critically undercapitalized bank, without approval, from:
+The FDIC must by regulation or order prohibit a critically undercapitalized bank, without approval, from:

-- entering into any material transaction not in the ordinary course of business, - extending credit for any highly leveraged transactions, - amending its articles or bylaws, - making a material change in its accounting methods, - engaging in a "covered transaction" as defined in Section 23A, - paying "excessive compensation," or - paying interest on deposits in excess of prevailing rates.
+- entering into any material transaction not in the ordinary course of business, - → extending credit for any highly leveraged transactions, - → amending its Articles or bylaws, - → making a material change in its accounting methods, - engaging in a "covered transaction" as defined in Section 23A, - → paying "excessive compensations," or - → paying interest on deposits in excess of prevailing rates.